betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_event.md

   	* *Example*: `Event Website: https://us-rse.org/rse-hpc-2020`
 * **Organizers**:  Name of the organizers (This field is usually used for webinars/tutorials/panels (and not for conferences/workshops))
   	* *Example*: `Organizers: Foo`
-* **Date**: There are several ways in which event dates can be specified.
+* **Dates for the Event**: We allow for flexibility while specifiying dates for an event.
+An event can have several dates - for example: date/dates when the event takes place, submission deadlines, registration deadlines, survey closing dates etc. The event author can specify multiple such dates in their event source file.
+These multiple dates will be displayed in the event deck.
+	* The `Event date` specifies when the actual event is taking place.
-  	* When an event happens on one specific date
+  	* When an event happens on one specific date and there are no other dates/deadlines in the event source file.
    		* *Example*: `Event Dates: February 16, 2023`
        		* See  event *2023 ECP Community BOF for BSSw Fellowship*: [GitHub](https://github.com/betterscientificsoftware/bssw.io/blob/main/Events/2023-02-ECP23-BOF-BSSw-fellowship.md) | [BSSw.io](https://bssw.io/events/2023-ecp-community-bof-for-bssw-fellowship)
+  	        * In this above case, the [BSSw.io event listing page](https://bssw.io/events) will sort according to the `Event dates` deck attribute and it will display the title and the associated `Event date` in the list of events.

   	 * When an event is spanning multiple consecutive days:
    		* *Example*: `Event Dates: February 26 - March 3, 2023`
        		* See  event *SIAM CSE23 Software-Related Events*: [GitHub](https://github.com/betterscientificsoftware/bssw.io/blob/main/Events/2023-02-siam-cse23.md) | [BSSw.io](https://bssw.io/events/siam-cse23-software-related-events)
+  	        * In this above case, the [BSSw.io event listing page](https://bssw.io/events) will sort according to the start date in the `Event dates` deck attribute and it will display the title and the associated range of `Event dates` in the list of events.

 	* When the same event occurs periodically OR on multiple non-consecutive days, enter each date specifically as shown below:
    		* *Example*: `Event Dates: Apr 20, 2023; May 18, 2023; Jun 15, 2023; Jul 20, 2023; Aug 17, 2023; Sep 21, 2023;`
        		* See  event *Leadership Scientific Software Town Hall Meetings (Series)*: [GitHub](https://github.com/betterscientificsoftware/bssw.io/blob/main/Events/LeadershipScientificSoftwareTownHallMeetings.md) | [BSSw.io](https://bssw.io/events/leadership-scientific-software-town-hall-meetings-series)

+An event may have different types of deadlines.
+Some common deadline could be `Closing Date` for surveys, or `Submission Deadline` for registration, `Abstract Deadline` for abstracts.
+These deadlines can be specified along with the `Event dates`:

 	* When an event has multiple deadlines for different parts:
  		* *Example*:
            		`- Deadline for workshops, tutorials, and BoFs: April 4, 2023`

            		`- Deadline for papers and notebooks: May 1, 2023`